madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 As soon as the SD Team has committed to a work item, the clock is ticking until that work item is considered Done.

-This forces teams to meet often with the SRM (Service Request Manager) (roughly to the Product Owner) whenever they have run out of work items to complete.
+This forces teams to meet often with the SRM (Service Request Manager) (roughly equivalent to the Product Owner) whenever they have run out of work items to complete.

 #### 3. Prioritisation

 Kanban coordination generally relies on the SRM pre-prioritising (and pruning) Kanbans before any coordination meetings.

-Typically the prioritisation approach used by the SRM is centered around urgency modeling, Kanbans with higher urgency make their way to the top of the priority.
+Typically the prioritisation approach used by the SRM is centered around urgency modeling.
+Kanbans with higher urgency make their way to the top of the priority.

 The main purpose of coordination is to apply WSJF (weighted-shortest-job-first), and select the tasks which have the highest Urgency associated with them with the lowest Cost-to-complete.

-- Weight is provides by the Urgency model
+- Weight is provided by a model of Urgency (which gets mapped onto cost in $ per week)
-- Shortest-job is estimated by team members
+- Shortest-job is estimated by team members (potentially ranged estimate)

 Highly efficient Kanban SD Teams tackle the shortest-to-deliver most costliest-items-to-delay first.